nawrockie/ribosensor_wrapper/00README.txt

 * these Sensor errors do not trigger a GPIPE error if sequence is 'RPSF' (ribotyper pass, sensor fail) and sample is uncultured (-c option not used with ribosensor_wrapper.pl).

-+ this Ribotyper error does not trigger a GPIPE error if sequence is 'RFSP' (ribotyper fail, sensor pass)
++ this Ribotyper error (R_MultipleHits) does not trigger a GPIPE error if sequence is 'RFSP' (ribotyper fail, sensor pass)

+^ this Sensor error (S_NoHits) does not trigger a GPIPE error if sequence is 'RFSF' (ribotyper fail, sensor fail) and R_UnacceptableModel or R_QuestionableModel also exist

+& these Sensor errors (S_NoSimilarity, S_LowSimilarity, S_LowScore)
+  do not trigger a GPIPE error if sequence is 'RFSF' (ribotyper fail, sensor fail) and R_UnacceptableModel also exists
 ---------

 For more information on ribotyper errors which are reported prefixed